- Cowboys, chuck wagons, canyons and prairies .... the pure Old Wild West!

 - Be welcomed into this cowboy family and leave as friends.

-Day 1 1: LONDON - LAS VEGASFly from London to Las Vegas (c.
+Day 1 1: LONDON - ST GEORGEFly from London to St George (c.
 9 hour flight) and spend the night in a hotel.
+Flights are not included but can be arranged on request.

 Here there is a short transfer by vehicle (the horses also go in a truck) to ascend Four Mile Canyon and set up camp on a volcanic plateau overlooking the canyon.

-Day 13 13: MOUNT TRUMBULL - MOUNT LOGAN - MOUNT TRUMBULL - 5 hours ridingCampA circular ride today, doing a loop on Mount Logan and through the Kaibab Forest, home to an endemic squirrel and families of deer.
-There are beautiful views of Antelope Valley and the prairies you have already ridden across, with the volcanoes on the horizon.
-On the other side of the mountain you get your first glimpse of the Grand Canyon.
+Day 11 11: MOUNT TRUMBULL - MOUNT LOGAN - 5 hours ridingCampShorter ride on horseback around Mount Logan and the Kaibab forest, home to an endemic squirrel species and families of deer.
+Beautiful views of the Antelope Valley and the plains you have just crossed and the string of volcanoes on the horizon.
+On the other side, you can see a rift and the beginnings of the Grand Canyon!

-Day 15 15: GRAND CANYON - SAINT GEORGE - LAS VEGAS - No ridingStratosphere HotelAfter breakfast, transfer back to Saint George (c.
+Day 13 13: GRAND CANYON - SAINT GEORGE - No ridingAfter breakfast, transfer back to Saint George (c.
 3hr drive) for lunch and a final chance to shop in the Western stores.
-Continue your transfer back to Las Vegas (c.
-3hrs) for a final night.

-Day 17 17: LONDONArrival back into London in the morning.
+Day 15 15: HOMEArrival back home in the morning.

 Dates & prices